 Students without a High School Diploma

-Applicants who are interested in pursuing a certificate or degree but have not completed their high school requirements may matriculate in the Liberal Arts: 24-Hour High School Equivalency program (GED).
-To be matriculated, a student must achieve scores on the college placement tests which demonstrate an ability to benefit from the program of study.
+Applicants who are interested in pursuing a certificate or degree but have not completed their high school requirements may matriculate in the Liberal Arts and Sciences Program with a GED concentration.

-Upon satisfactory evidence that a non-high school diploma Liberal Arts student has successfully completed 24 credits in the designated areas listed below, the student may apply to the New York State Education Department for issuance of a GED.
-An official transcript of courses completed must be forwarded from NCCC to the State Education Department.
+Upon satisfactory evidence that a non-high school diploma Liberal Arts student has successfully completed 24 credits as a matriculated student in the designated areas listed below, the student may apply to the New York State Education Department for issuance of a New York State High School Equivalency Diploma Based on Earned College Credit.
+The application and College Credit Certification Form for this diploma can be found at http://www.acces.nysed.gov/ged/college_credit.html.
+An official transcript of courses completed must be forwarded with these forms from NCCC to the State Education Department.

 The 24 credits must be distributed as follows:

 |3||Natural Science||BIO, CHE, PHY or PHS|

 |3||Social Science||ANT, CRJ, ECO, HIS, HUS, GEO, PSC, PSY OR SOC|

 |3||Humanities||ART 101, FRE, GER, ITA, ENG, LIT, MUS 101, PHI, SLA, SPA, OR THA|